5 Westport eateries fail inspections

 “Bacteria can proliferate and grow if food is improperly cooled,” Andrews said, noting this bacteria and the toxins bacteria emits can make people sick.

-Julians Pizza Bar & Kitchen at 1460 Post Road East received the lowest score with 64 points and was docked for several food temperature violations, including chicken temperature of 41 degrees and chicken and bean soup stored at 175 degrees and 171 degrees, respectively, the inspection report said.
+Julian's Pizza Bar & Kitchen at 1460 Post Road East received the lowest score with 64 points and was docked for fruit flies in the back storage area and other general kitchen cleanliness violations, according to the inspection report.

 Fruit flies in the back storage area and other general kitchen cleanliness violations also contributed to Julians low score, according to the inspection.